MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-651-General-Provisions-Governing-WagnerPeyser-Act-Employment-Service/section-651.10.md

 *Employment-related laws* means those laws that relate to the employment relationship, such as those enforced by the Department's WHD, OSHA, or by other Federal, State, or local agencies.

-*Employment Service (ES) office* means a site in a local WDB where staff of the State Workforce Agency, consistent with the requirements of § 652.215 of this chapter, provide Wagner-Peyser Act services as a one-stop partner program.
-A site must be colocated with a one-stop center consistent with the requirements of §§ 678.305 through 678.315 of this chapter.
+*Employment Service (ES) office* means a site that provides Wagner-Peyser Act services as a one-stop partner program.
+A site must be colocated in a one-stop center consistent with the requirements of §§ 678.305 through 678.315 of this chapter.

+*Employment Service (ES) Office Manager* means the individual in charge of all ES activities in a one-stop center.

 *Employment Service (ES) regulations* means the Federal regulations at this part and parts 652, 653, 654, 658 of this chapter, and 29 CFR part 75.

+*Employment Service (ES) staff* means individuals, including but not limited to State employees and staff of a subrecipient, who are funded, in whole or in part, by Wagner-Peyser Act funds to carry out activities authorized under the Wagner-Peyser Act.

 *Establishment* means a public or private economic employing unit generally at a single physical location which produces and/or sells goods or services, for example, a mine, factory, store, farm, orchard or ranch.
 It is usually engaged in one, or predominantly one, type of commercial or governmental activity.
 Each branch or subsidiary unit of a large employer in a geographical area or community must be considered an individual establishment, except that all such units in the same physical location is considered a single establishment.
 A component of an establishment which may not be located in the same physical structure (such as the warehouse of a department store) also must be considered as part of the parent establishment.
 For the purpose of the “seasonal farmworker” definition, farm labor contractors and crew leaders are not considered establishments; it is the organizations to which they supply the workers that are the establishments.